 Founding partner, Richard A. Gurfein, tried a medical malpractice case to verdict in Nassau County, NY.
-The jury awarded the family of a 60 year old auto mechanic $3.6 million dollars for his wrongful death.
+The jury awarded the family of a 60-year-old auto mechanic $3.6 million dollars for his wrongful death.

-These three new symptoms should have caused him to be moved to the CCU or coronary care unit where there would be more intensive monitoring of his condition.
-He was not moved.
-The following night, Saturday night at 2:40 AM Sunday morning, he again experienced 5 beats of ventricular tachycardia and the nurse notified the resident on call.
-This time no one came to the floor to examine Mr. Zuluaga, no vital signs were recorded in the chart, no orders were given and he was not transferred to the CCU.
-At 5:50AM he suffered a cardiac arrest and a team was called to the telemetry floor.
+These three new symptoms should have caused him to be moved to the CCU or coronary care unit, where his condition would be more intensive monitoring.
+He was not transferred to a more suitable unit.
+The following night, Saturday night at 2:40 AM Sunday, he again experienced five beats of ventricular tachycardia, and the nurse notified the resident on call.
+This time no one came to the floor to examine Mr. Zuluaga, no vital signs were recorded in the chart, no orders were given, and he was not transferred to the CCU.
+At 5:50 AM, he suffered a cardiac arrest, and a team was called to the telemetry floor.
 Resuscitation lasted one hour and twenty minutes.
-He was shocked on 4 separate occasions.
-He survived, but suffered brain damage from lack of oxygen due to the extra time it took to start resuscitation.
-Had he been in the CCU, resuscitation would have begun much sooner and brain damage would have been avoided.
+He was shocked on four separate occasions.
+He survived but suffered brain damage from lack of oxygen due to the extra time it took to start resuscitation.
+Had he been in the CCU, resuscitation would have begun much sooner, and brain damage would have been avoided.

-The jury made awards for wrongful death, medical expenses, loss of wages, loss of pension benefits, conscious pain and suffering and loss of consortium totaling $3,600,069.00 against Winthrop Hospital for the failure of the resident on call to respond to the nurse’s notice of 5 beats of ventricular tachycardia.
+The jury made awards for wrongful death, medical expenses, loss of wages, loss of pension benefits, conscious pain and suffering, and loss of consortium totaling $3,600,069.00 against Winthrop Hospital for the failure of the resident on call to respond to the nurse’s notice of 5 beats of ventricular tachycardia.

-Mr. Zuluaga is survived by his wife, Isabel, his children Nelson B. and Nelisa and one grandchild.
+Mr. Zuluaga is survived by his wife, Isabel, his children, Nelson B. and Nelisa, and one grandchild.